cta-observatory/ctapipe/docs/ctapipe_api/containers/index.rst

 Introduction
 ============

-Contains the data model definition of all ctapipe `Container` classes.
+The `ctapipe.containers` module contains the data model definition of all ctapipe `Container` classes, which provide the container definitions for all ctapipe data.

 The base Container for an event is in `ctapipe.containers.DataContainer`.